IKEA ABROTTEN Mattress Review (2025)

 How long is IKEA’s warranty?

 IKEA mattresses are covered by a 10-year limited warranty that covers defects in manufacturing.
 This warranty doesn’t cover normal wear and tear or any accidental damage that an IKEA mattress may receive, such as during transport.
-The damage our mattress incurred while we were trying to fit it into the vehicle would not be covered by the warranty.

 Who makes IKEA mattresses?